 3.10 Table: Please submit tables as editable text and not as images.
 Tables can be placed either next to the relevant text in the article.
 Number tables consecutively by their appearance in the text and place any table notes below the table body.
 Be sparing in the use of tables and ensure that the data presented in them do not duplicate results described elsewhere in the main text.
 Please avoid using vertical rules and shading in table cells

 3.11 Acknowledgments: come at the end of a manuscript after the conclusions and before the references.
 List sources of financial or material support and the names of individuals whose contributions were significant but not deserving of authorship.

 3.12 References: The references will number citations consecutively within square brackets (1).
 The sentence punctuation follows the square bracket (2).
 Refer simply to the reference number, as in (3)—do not use “Ref.
 (3)” or “reference (3)” except at the beginning of a sentence: “Reference (3) was the first . . .”
 List: Number the references (numbers in square brackets) in the list in the order in which they appear in the text.
-(Cambria Math 9).
-You can automatically format references from your Endnote citation manager using Vancouver style.
-It is available on:
+(Times New Roman 9).
+Moreover, automatically format references from Endnote citation manager using Vancouver style are available on: